 PAD is most common in adults over age 50, but it can also occur in younger people.
-Smokers are at a higher risk than non-smokers for having PAD develop early in life.
+People who smoke are at a higher risk for developing PAD early in life.

-Blood clots partially or entirely block the flow of blood.
+Blood clots block the flow of blood, either partially or entirely.
 They can develop almost anywhere in your body, but a blood clot that develops in your arms or legs can lead to circulation problems.

 Blood clots can develop for a variety of reasons, and they can be dangerous.
 If a blood clot in your leg breaks away, it can pass through other parts of your body, including your heart or lungs.
-When this happens, the results may be serious, even deadly.
+It may also lead to a stroke.
+When this happens, the results may be serious, or even deadly.
 If discovered before it causes a larger problem, a blood clot can often be treated successfully.

-Varicose veins are enlarged veins caused by incompetent venous valves.
-The veins appear gnarled and engorged, and they are most often found on the back of the legs.
-The damaged veins cannot move blood as efficiently as other veins, so poor circulation may become a problem.
+Varicose veins are enlarged veins caused by valve failure.
+The veins appear gnarled and engorged, and they’re most often found on the back of the legs.
+The damaged veins can’t move blood as efficiently as other veins, so poor circulation may become a problem.
 Although rare, varicose veins can also cause blood clots.

 Your genes largely determine whether or not you’ll develop varicose veins.
 If a relative has varicose veins, your risk is higher.
 Women are also more likely to develop them, as are people who are overweight or obese.

-You might think diabetes only affects your blood sugar, but it can cause problems in many different areas of your body.
-Poor circulation caused by diabetes can cause leg cramping, as well as pain and cramping in your calves, thighs, or buttocks.
+You may think diabetes only affects your blood sugar, but it can also cause poor circulation in certain areas of your body.
+This includes cramping in your legs, as well as pain in your calves, thighs, or buttocks.
 This cramping may be especially bad when you’re physically active.
-People with advanced diabetes may have a difficult time detecting the signs of poor circulation because diabetic neuropathy can cause reduced sensation in your extremities.
+People with advanced diabetes may have difficulty detecting the signs of poor circulation.
+This is because diabetic neuropathy can cause reduced sensation in the extremities.

-Diabetes can cause heart and blood vessel problems, and people with diabetes are at an increased risk for atherosclerosis, high blood pressure, and heart disease.
+Diabetes can also cause heart and blood vessel problems.
+People with diabetes are at an increased risk for atherosclerosis, high blood pressure, and heart disease.

 Carrying around extra pounds puts a burden on your body.
-Plus, if you’re overweight, sitting or standing for hours may lead to additional circulation problems.
+If you’re overweight, sitting or standing for hours may lead to circulation problems.

-Being overweight or obese also puts you at an increased risk for many of the other causes of poor circulation, including varicose veins and blood vessel problems.
+Being overweight or obese also puts you at an increased risk for many other causes of poor circulation, including varicose veins and blood vessel problems.

 People who experience chronic cold hands and feet may have a condition called Raynaud’s disease.
 This disease causes the small arteries in your hands and toes to narrow.
 Narrowed arteries are less capable of moving blood through your body, so you may begin experiencing symptoms of poor circulation.
-The symptoms of Raynaud’s disease are particularly prevalent when you’re in cold temperatures or experiencing an unusual level of stress.
+The symptoms of Raynaud’s disease commonly occur when you’re in cold temperatures or feeling unusually stressed.

 Other areas of your body can be affected besides your fingers and toes.
-Some people will experience symptoms of the condition in their lips, nose, nipples, and ears.
+Some people will have symptoms in their lips, nose, nipples, and ears.

 Women are more likely to develop Raynaud’s disease.
 Also, people who live in colder climates are more likely to have it.

-Discuss symptoms of poor circulation with your doctor.
-If you’re experiencing uncomfortable symptoms, they may be the sign of an underlying health condition.
-Blood clots that move into your lungs are potentially life-threatening.
-Other untreated conditions can lead to serious complications.
+You should discuss possible symptoms of poor circulation with your doctor.
+If you’re having uncomfortable symptoms, they may signal an underlying condition.
+Untreated conditions can lead to serious complications.
 Your doctor will work to determine the cause of your poor circulation and treat the underlying issue.